aaditya/magento-api-rest/README.md

 ## To Do

 * Add test cases and write current ones correctly.
-* Add other rest functions as per magento docs.
+* Add documentation for parser before release.